AASU – AFRICAN AMERICAN STUDENT UNION

 The main goal of the South Asian Student Association (SASA) is to spread awareness of the South Asian Culture throughout Mitty.
 Every year, the number of South Asian students at Mitty increases, and this club is a good way to diversify their high school experience.
 Hopefully, students can expand their social circle with students of a common interest through various events planned for the year.
 This club isn't limited to the South Asian students…it is welcoming to students of various backgrounds that wish to simply see new faces and discover new cultures.

 SCIENCE FICTION CLUB

-This club is for students with an interest in any aspect of science fiction.
-We see first-run movies, watch videos, go to exhibits or conventions, and have a game day each semester.
-Topics related to science or fantasies are discussed.
+This club is for students who have an interest in any aspect of science fiction.
+We see first-run movies, watch films, go to exhibits or conventions and have a game day each semester.
+Topics related to science or fantasy are discussed.
 Anyone who likes science fiction is welcome to join.

 Moderator: Mr. Andy Montoya

 There are many “influences” in society that drag us down as people.
 Drugs and alcohol are two of them and because of this they are a major problem in our society.
 A large number of students at Mitty do not find it necessary to partake in the use of drugs or alcohol and they wish to be “above” these influences as well as being “above” any other influences that can lead to behaviors that are harmful to them.
 We provide a place for these students to meet in an environment that supports them and gives them opportunities to have fun and meaningful experiences that do not involve drugs or alcohol or any other influences that compromise the morals or the integrity of the individual.

 TEDxMitty was created in the spirit of TED's mission, "ideas worth spreading."
 The program is designed to give communities, organizations and individuals the opportunity to stimulate dialogue through TED-like experiences at the local level.